picimako/intellij-inspections/README.md

 # IntelliJ inspections

-This project is a collection of IntelliJ Structural Search and Replace Templates for various Java libraries, and a storage place for the blog posts on https://ijnspector.wordpress.com.
+This project is a collection of IntelliJ Structural Search and Replace Templates for various Java libraries, and a storage place for the blog posts on the [IJnspector blog](https://ijnspector.wordpress.com).

-These templates are created via IntelliJ's built-in creation dialogs, that are stored in `.xml` config.
+These templates are created via IntelliJ's built-in creation dialogs, that are stored in `.xml` configuration.

 You can find all the inspections created in the tutorials in [tutorial-inspections.md](tutorial/summary/tutorial-inspections.md).